Velotype/velotype/src/tsx-micro/readme.md

 # Velotype tsx-micro
 Micro TSX framework

 This is a strictly minimal TSX framework to serve as an example of how TSX rendering works.
-A full TSX framework is available in `jsr:@velotype/velotype/tsx`

 ## Basic properties of Velotype TSX Micro

-### TSX Returns HTMLElements directly
+### Returns HTMLElements directly

 Velotype is built to be nearly native javascript and will return HTMLElements